MoonModules/WLED-Docs/docs/basics/install-binary.md

 ```bash
 esptool.py write_flash 0x0 ./esp32_bootloader_v4.bin
 ```
+!!! caution
+This boolader file is only for "classic ESP32" boards.
+You need a different bootloader for esp32-S3/-S2/-C3.

 Now you can flash the actual firmware binary.
 Keep in mind the bootloader needs to have a flash offset of 0, but the firmware 0x10000.